 This is where "business" really meets dental care.
 If you can, avoid this one.
 Unless you are 100% sure all you need are cleanings.
 But even then, you can mess up on cleanings.
 The next type of insurance is PPO.
 This is where you have the freedom to go where you want and you still get coverage.
 And this is the type you want to get if you are offered dental insurance through an employer b/c typically they have better coverage for less of a monthly premium.

 The maximum they cover each year is different...even with the same insurance company.
-Depends on what the HR department negotiated with them.
+It depends on what the HR department negotiated with them.
 Also, the % coverage for procedures is different as well for the same reasons.
 We've been "flossing" through the dental insurance game for almost 20 years so if you have any questions about your coverage, call the office and we can get your benefits for you and explain them in more detail.

 Call Your Glendale Dentist